Jarell Martin: Sophomore season

 As a sophomore, Martin led LSU with 16.9 points per game and increased his rebounding to 9.2 per game.
 He had a career-high 28 points against Florida on February 21.
 He had 15 double-doubles and helped lead the Tigers to the NCAA Tournament.

 On March 25, 2015, Martin declared for the NBA draft, forgoing his final two years of college eligibility.
+He was projected as a second-round pick.

 Professional career

 Memphis Grizzlies (2015–2018)

 On June 25, 2015, Martin was selected with the 25th overall pick in the 2015 NBA draft by the Memphis Grizzlies.
 Four days later, he revealed that a stress fracture in his foot would prevent him from playing in the Summer League.
 Despite the injury, he signed his rookie scale contract with the Grizzlies on July 10.
 Less than two months later, Martin sustained another foot injury, this time fracturing his left foot after colliding with another player during a workout.
 On December 18, he made his NBA debut in the Grizzlies' 97–88 loss to the Dallas Mavericks.
 His minutes increased post All-Star break thanks to multiple injured teammates.
 Having scored eight points total in his NBA career up until March 7, 2016, Martin had 15 of his career-high 16 points in the first half of the Grizzlies' 116–96 loss to the Boston Celtics on March 9.
 During his rookie season, he had multiple assignments to the Iowa Energy, the Grizzlies' D-League affiliate.

 On October 30, 2016, Martin made his first career start, recording four points and five rebounds in 19 minutes in a 112–103 overtime win over the Washington Wizards.
 On November 28, 2016, he posted his first career double-double with 11 points and 12 rebounds in a 104–85 loss to the Charlotte Hornets.
 During the 2016–17 season, he had multiple assignments to the Iowa Energy.

+In November 2017, Martin had three assignments to the Memphis Hustle.
+During the 2017–18 campaign, Martin played in 73 games (36 starts) for the Grizzlies, averaging 7.7 points, 4.4 rebounds and 1.0 assists in 22.7 minutes per game.
+He scored in double figures 23 times, including a career-high 20 points on December 27 against the Los Angeles Lakers.
+Martin led (or tied) the Grizzlies in scoring once, in rebounding four times and in assists once.
+He pulled down 10+ rebounds five times, including a career-high 14 boards on March 28 against the Portland Trail Blazers, and recorded two double-doubles.